 Here, we’re focusing on how Facebook can help you achieve this goal.
 What’s particularly challenging is that user acquisition advertising evolves fast.
 What worked for Facebook user acquisition advertising in 2019 won’t work nearly as well in 2020, and here, we’re going to help you focus on the future.

 Facebook pivoted toward algorithm-driven advertising last February and never looked back.
 Their new requirement for Campaign Budget Optimization is more evidence of the algorithm taking over, and Facebook’s Power5 recommendations for advertising best practices just drove the point home further.
 Both Facebook and Google have simplified and automated a lot of the levers user acquisition managers used to rely on.
 That trend will continue and accelerate in 2020.
-Now is the time for you to prepare your accounts for that acceleration by structuring them for scale with the best practices we’ll describe here.
+Now is the time for you to prepare your accounts for that acceleration by structuring them for scale with the best practices and new launch strategy we will describe here.

 The big takeaway of Facebook UA advertising in 2019 is it’s best to let the Facebook algorithm do what it does best: Automated bid and budget management and automatic ad placements.
 Let humans do things the algorithm can’t do well (yet), like optimizing creative strategy.

-If you want to take your game from soft launch to worldwide launch using Facebook’s 2020 best practices, we’ve created this three-part series with our recommendations.
+If you want to take your game from soft launch to worldwide launch strategy using Facebook’s 2020 best practices, we have created this three-part series with our recommendations.

-These are the launch best practices we’ve developed by working with hundreds of clients, profitably managing over $1.5 billion in social ad spend.
+These are the launch strategy best practices we have developed by working with hundreds of clients, profitably managing over $1.5 billion in social ad spend.
 Based on an awful lot of trial and error (and quite a lot of successes, too), this is how to get the best return on ad spend possible and to launch your app efficiently.

 It breaks out into three phases: